Augusta Warburton1

 M, #106187, b.
 19 October 1832, d.
 1 August 1892

-Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst was born on 19 October 1832 at Grosvenor Sqaure, London, England.3 He was the son of Lt.-Col. Hon.
-Thomas Seymour Bathurst and Julia Hankey.2 He was baptised on 26 November 1832 at Cirencester, Gloucestershire, England.3 He married, firstly, Hon.
-Meriel Leicester Warren, daughter of Sir George Fleming Warren, 2nd Baron De Tabley of Tabley House and Catharina Barbara de Salis-Soglio, on 31 January 1862 at Tabley Chapel, Great Budworth, Cheshire, England.3 He married, secondly, Evelyn Elizabeth Barnard Hankey, daughter of George James Barnard Hankey and Rebecca Andalusia Barclay, on 6 June 1874 at Fetcham, Surrey, England.3 He died on 1 August 1892 at age 59 at Cirencester, Gloucestershire, England.3 He was buried at Cirencester, Gloucestershire, England.3 His will was probated, at £238,149.3
+Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst was born on 19 October 1832 at Grosvenor Square, London, EnglandG.2 He was the son of Lt.-Col. Hon.
+Thomas Seymour Bathurst and Julia Hankey.3 He was baptised on 26 November 1832 at Cirencester, Gloucestershire, EnglandG.2 He married, firstly, Hon.
+Meriel Leicester Warren, daughter of George Fleming Warren, 2nd Baron de Tabley of Tabley House and Catharina Barbara de Salis, on 31 January 1862 at Tabley Chapel, Great Budworth, Cheshire, EnglandG.2 He married, secondly, Evelyn Elizabeth Barnard Hankey, daughter of George James Barnard Hankey and Rebecca Andalusia Barclay, on 6 June 1874 at Fetcham, Surrey, EnglandG.2 He died on 1 August 1892 at age 59 at Cirencester, Gloucestershire, EnglandG.2 He was buried at Cirencester, Gloucestershire, EnglandG.2 His will was proven (by probate), at £238,149.2

 Children of Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst and Hon.
 Meriel Leicester Warren